 - Crooked doors: When a foundation cracks, shifts, and settles, your doors are likely to go out of alignment.
 Wonky doors may occur due to moisture problems in the basement.

 - Bugs in the basement: When you see bugs in your house, you probably have wet basements and cracks in the foundation.

 Foundation repair methods

 Foundation problems should be repaired correctly as soon as they’re detected.
-Call in a certified repair specialist to inspect the degree of damage and recommend the best overhaul method.
+Call in a to inspect the degree of damage and recommend the best overhaul method.
 Some of the commonly used foundation repair methods are: